IZKEER/InstagramPostClone/README.md

 ### How the project works

 The project doesn't really works...
-It is simply an static clone website.
+It is simply a static clone website. 😊

 ### Built with